freelawproject/courtlistener/Documents/Final Paper (Latex)/README.txt

 This paper is created with Latex.

-It can be compiled and opened on a Linix machine with:
+It can be compiled and opened on a Linux machine with:
     make veryclean; make pdf; make ; gnome-open paper.pdf

 Some Ubuntu dependencies are: